stalela/stalela-docs/docs/00-overview/dev-workflow.md

 # Development Workflow

-This document sets conventions for how we **develop, review, and deploy** Storo nucleus code.
+This document sets conventions for how we **develop, review, and deploy** Stalela nucleus code.

 ---